 Kaolin is a mineral material used to produce stuff like cosmetics, toothpaste, paper, etc. And the lake is called kaolin lake because it was formed from the former site of the abandoned mining site.
 It is rather ironic, actually.
 Because the natural beauty has been enhanced due to the exploitation of the sites.

 You can find a lot of kaolin lakes in both Bangka and Belitung islands, and the scenery is unbelievable!

-The one in Belitung actually reminded me a bit about Kawah Putih in Bandung.
+The one in Belitung actually reminded me a bit aboutin Bandung.
 However, there is no smell of sulfur because unlike Kawah Putih, the lake wasn’t derived from the crater and the water can even be used for bathing.
 I could see there were some fishes swimming around the lake as well when I went there.

 However, the view I have encountered in Bangka was not only amazing but also breathtaking!

 You see the picture above?
 The thing you see in the picture, it was 10 times better when I was there.
 The water is as blue, and it was so big and as we went there in the morning, there was literally no one there except for me and my friends who drove there for 1.5 hours from the city center of Pangkal Pinang.